-How To Accurately Scan, Measure & Map The Underground Composition Of Your Site
+How We Scan, Measure & Map Your Site

 Geophysical Investigation Methods

-Geophysical surveys are done by using one or a combination of methods to build up a detailed picture of the shape and composition of the subsurface:
+Geophysical surveys are done using a combination of methods to build up a detailed picture of the shape and composition of the subsurface.

-EM survey is done by instruments (EM31, EM61, EM38) that emit an electromagnetic field, measure secondary field returning from the subsurface, and then compute ground conductivity.
+EM survey is done by instruments (EM31, EM38) that emit an electromagnetic field.

-The electromagnetic conductivity of the area measured can be used to figure out things like clay content, moisture saturation, landfill material, leachate plumes, saline intrusions, variations in rockhead and homogeneity or not of ground.
+The electromagnetic conductivity of the area measured can be used to figure out information about the soil and rock underground – like clay content, moisture saturation, presence of landfill material, and more.